 Just agree with what they have to say, and do what you wanted to either way.
 Everyone walks out happy.

 You are your own person, your decisions are yours alone to make, and the consequences are yours alone to enjoy or bear.

 No one can force you to do anything.
 You ALWAYS have a choice.
-You either chose your priorities, or other people will chose them for you.
+You either choose your priorities, or other people will choose them for you.

 You have the power to make your destiny.

 If you don’t?
 Don’t worry.
 You’ll find someone else who’ll hire you to make theirs — all the while paying you table scraps.

 And fair enough, a man who gave up on his dreams is usually only worth scraps.

 The dentists and the stockbrokers didn’t follow their dreams.
 They did what they were told.
 They bark when they are told to bark.